nazmifr/archive.org_booklet_scraper/README.md

 1. Clone the repository OR copy the contents of **iadownload.sh** file
 2. Create a folder on your system
 3. Put iadownload.sh in it
-4. Open a terminal and cd to your folder
+4. Open a terminal and cd to your foldhttps://addons.mozilla.org/en-US/firefox/addon/cookies-txt/?src=searcher
 5. Execute command

     ``` sudo chmod +x iadownload.sh ```